asnaylor/e2e-llm-workflows/README.md

 tokenizer = AutoTokenizer.from_pretrained(HF_MODEL)
 ```

-    Special tokens have been added in the vocabulary, make sure the associated word embeddings are fine-tuned or trained.

 ### Chat template

-When we fine-tuned our model, special tokens (ex. beginnging/end of text, etc.) were automatically added to our inputs.
+When we fine-tuned our model, special tokens (ex. beginning/end of text, etc.) were automatically added to our inputs.
 We want to apply the same special tokens to our inputs prior to generating outputs using our tuned model.
-Luckily, the chat template to apply to our inputs (and add those tokens) is readily avaiable inside our tuned model's `tokenizer_config.json` file.
+Luckily, the chat template to apply to our inputs (and add those tokens) is readily available inside our tuned model's `tokenizer_config.json` file.
 We can use our tokenizer to apply this template to our inputs.

 ```python